 For each passage in the section, the team decides where in the passage to place flags and record questions.
 This is the normal process for this sub-stage.

-These flags and questions will be copied into all subsequent rounds of testing as long the passage has not been revised.
+These flags and questions will be copied into all subsequent rounds of testing as long as the passage has not been revised.

-Step 2: First Community Test
+Step 2: Community Test

 If Retell method is on: A community member listens to the passage several times and retells it in their own words.
 The translation team records their retell within Render.
 This is the normal process for Retell testing.